-check_system_grant(role_id, actor_id, target_id, inherited)

-Check if a user or group has a specific role on the system.
+check_system_grant(role_id, actor_id, target_id, inherited) Check if a user or group has a specific role on the system.

-- role_id the unique ID of the role to grant to the user - actor_id the unique ID of the user or group - target_id the unique ID or string representing the target - inherited a boolean denoting if the assignment is inherited or not create_system_grant(role_id, actor_id, target_id, assignment_type, inherited)

-Create a new assignment/grant.
+- role_id the unique ID of the role to grant to the user - actor_id the unique ID of the user or group - target_id the unique ID or string representing the target - inherited a boolean denoting if the assignment is inherited or not create a new assignment/grant.